simrb/simrb-doc/README.md

 now, the database connection is `sqlite://db/data.db` that would be used as below, more database installation please see `modules/system/stores/docs/db.rb`

+about web server environment

+check the port 80 whether it has been used yet

+	netstat -apn | grep :80

+normally, you need to remove the apache because the httpd always occupy the port 80 if it exists

+	# yum remove httpd

+reset the port for our server

+	# iptables -A INPUT -m state --state NEW -m tcp -p tcp --dport 80 -j ACCEPT
+	# service iptables save
+	# service iptables restart

 ### Installation